donders-research-data-management/rdm-wiki/rdm-wiki/en/development/vocabularies.md

 ### The identifier

-The identifier here referrs to the part following the `short-name` of the ethics review board.
+The identifier here refers to the part following the `short-name` of the ethics review board.
 The value of it needs to be provided by researcher.

 From the examples, it seems to have a common pattern: __a four-digit year and (3 or 4-digits) number separated by either `-` or `/`__, and the `-` and `/` may be interchangeable.
 This common pattern may serve the purpose of validating the value provided by researchers.